mrlinuxfish/resume/README.md

 The purpose of this project is to use markdown to create a really nice looking resume

+If you are looking for my resume you can find it on [github](http://github.com/mrlinuxfish/resume/blob/master/resume.md) or as a [pdf](https://github.com/mrlinuxfish/resume/blob/master/resume.pdf).

 ## Using the Markdown Resume Project ##

 This project depends on: